oneillsp96/firebaseHelloWorld/README.md

 * get a firebase account (free) and replace my firebase connection string with your own

+* seed your empty database with the "add customer" input fields

 # TODO
 =======
 * styles